Guide

 Do I need one Xumo Stream Box per TV?

 Yes.
 One Xumo box serves one TV.
 If you have three TVs and want Spectrum TV on all of them, you need either three Xumo boxes, three cable boxes, or a mix.
 Some Spectrum sales reps have told customers a single Xumo can replace multiple cable boxes; that isn't accurate.
-If you have a smart TV with the Spectrum TV app already installed, you may not need a Xumo on that specific TV at all.
+That said, Spectrum no longer requires you to keep at least one cable box in the home at all.
+You can run the Spectrum TV app on a compatible streaming device, including a smart TV that already has the app installed, on every television, so a household can drop physical boxes entirely if it chooses to.

 Will I lose any channels by switching from a cable box to a Xumo?